TeroKeso/OS22/docs/index.md

 *If you're using Docker for Windows* make sure you have [shared your drive](https://docs.docker.com/docker-for-windows/#shared-drives).

-*Important note* If you're using an older version of Windows or MacOS you may need to use [Docker Machine](https://docs.docker.com/machine/overview/) instead.

 *All commands work in either bash or Powershell on Windows*

 ## Check your Docker Installation